blepping/comfyui_overly_complicated_sampling/README.md

 ## Credits

-I can move code around but sampling math and creating samplers is far beyond my ability.
+I can move code around but sampling math and creating samplers generally beyond my ability.
 I didn't write any of the original samplers:

-* Euler, Heun++2, DPMPP SDE, DPMPP 2S, DPM++ 2m, 2m SDE and 3m SDE samplers based on ComfyUI's implementation.
+* Euler, Heun++2, DPMPP SDE, DPMPP 2S, gradient estimation, RES multistep, DPM++ 2m, 2m SDE and 3m SDE samplers based on ComfyUI's implementation.
-* Reversible Heun, Reversible Heun 1s, RES, Trapezoidal, Bogacki, Reversible Bogacki, RK4, RKF45, dynamic RK(4) and Euler Dancing samplers based on implementation from https://github.com/Clybius/ComfyUI-Extra-Samplers
+* Reversible Heun, Reversible Heun 1s, RES, Trapezoidal, Bogacki, Reversible Bogacki, RK4, RKF45, dynamic RK(4), SENS and Euler Dancing samplers based on implementation from [https://github.com/Clybius/ComfyUI-Extra-Samplers](https://github.com/Clybius/ComfyUI-Extra-Samplers).
 * TTM JVP sampler based on implementation written by Katherine Crowson (but yoinked from the Extra-Samplers repo mentioned above).
 * Distance sampler based on implementation from https://github.com/Extraltodeus/DistanceSampler
 * IPNDM, IPNDM_V and DEIS adapted from https://github.com/zju-pi/diff-sampler/blob/main/diff-solvers-main/solvers.py (I used the Comfy version as a reference).
+* PingPong sampler idea from https://github.com/ace-step/ACE-Step/ (implementation also referenced from that source).
 * Normal substep merge strategy based on implementation from https://github.com/Clybius/ComfyUI-Extra-Samplers
-* Immiscible noise processing based on implementation from https://github.com/kohya-ss/sd-scripts/pull/1395 and idea for sampling with it from https://github.com/Clybius
+* Immiscible noise processing based on implementation from https://github.com/kohya-ss/sd-scripts/pull/1395 and https://github.com/yhli123/Immiscible-Diffusion - idea for sampling with it and implementation help from https://github.com/Clybius
 * Precedence climbing (Pratt) expression parser based on implementation from https://github.com/andychu/pratt-parsing-demo

+Please notify me if I somehow missed appropriately crediting any code used here, any such ommissions are unintentional.

 This repo wouldn't be possible without building on the work of others.
 Thanks!